 Survival and Growth in the field

-Our measures of survival and growth were made in two locations within the Everglades ecosystem.
-The Loxahatchee Impoundment Landscape Assessment (LILA) wetlands and two sites in the western portion of Water Conservation Area 3A (WCA3A; Figure 1) in Florida, USA.
+Our measures of survival and growth were made in two locations within the Everglades ecosystem;the Loxahatchee Impoundment Landscape Assessment (LILA) wetlands and two sites in the western portion of Water Conservation Area 3A (WCA3A; Figure 1) in Florida, USA.
 LILA consists of four 8 ha impounded wetlands with ridge and slough elevation features and hydro-patterns that mimic the wetlands of the Everglades (Figure 1B).
 Both wetlands have seasonally varying water levels but the water levels in LILA are under partial control by pumps and culverts to perform landscape-scale hydrologic experiments (see Supplemental).
 We worked in two wetlands impoundments that had hydrologic conditions deemed good for FAS reproduction (Barrus et al. 2023).
-We also measured parameters at two sites near the western boundary of WCA3A near Big Cypress National Park (Figure 1; Sites 2 and 3 in Ruetz et al. 2005) .
-The sites were chosen because they were near locations of higher FAS densities in the recent past; sites that also supported Snail Kite nesting (Cattau et al. 2016).
+The two sites near the western boundary of WCA3A near Big Cypress National Park (Figure 1; Sites 2 and 3 in Ruetz et al. 2005) were embedded within a 1240 km2 contiguous portion of the Everglades.
+The WCA3A sites were chosen because they were near locations of higher FAS densities in the recent past; sites that also supported Snail Kite nesting (Cattau et al. 2016).

 To measure survival, we used tethering because traditional mark-recapture and cohort tracking techniques are extremely difficult for the small, hard-to-sample juvenile FAS.
 We tethered snails by attaching monofilament to the apex of the shell using super glue, then attaching the other end of the monofilament to the PVC poles within the wetland (Appendix S2).
 Tethered snails were placed on transects in the wetlands ~2 m apart and checked daily.
 Surviving snails were moved to increase independence between nights while depredated snails were replaced.
 Although in LILA we tethered snails of all sizes to test for size-dependent, here we focus on the survival of snails < 10 mm SL because this related to the isocline and was what varied the most seasonally (Appendix S2).
 We only tethered snails < 10 mm SL in the WCA3A.
 Further details of the tethering experiment can be found in Appendix S2.
 Here we also focus on relating survival to the isocline, but we observed tethering artefacts of different predators that allowed us to identify common predators (discussed further in Appendix S2).